tthorntone/AdNauseam-Wiki/Dynamic-filtering:-quick-guide.md

 ![figure 5](https://raw.githubusercontent.com/gorhill/uBlock/master/doc/img/df-qg-05.png)

+***

+#### Important

+__Dynamic filtering rules_ override _static filters_.
+This means a _block_ dynamic rule will override any existing _allow_ static filters.
+This means you can block with 100% certainty using dynamic filtering rules.
+Similarly, an _allow_ dynamic filtering rule will override any existing _block_ static filters, i.e. you can allow with 100% certainty with dynamic filtering (useful to un-break sites broken by some static filters).

+***
 All embedded 3rd-party frames were blocked on the page.
 Good.
 However it appears there was an embedded Youtube video in the article:

 ![figure 6](https://raw.githubusercontent.com/gorhill/uBlock/master/doc/img/df-qg-06.png)